Navjotkhatri/Productionization_of_ML_Systems_in_Travel_Industry/README.md

 ## Project Overview
-The goal of this project is to develop a machine learning model to classify gender based on various user features such as company affiliation, age, and other attributes.
+The goal of this project is to develop a machine-learning model to classify gender based on various user features such as company affiliation, age, and other attributes.
 The project involves data exploration, preprocessing, model training, evaluation, and interpretability analysis.

 ## Dataset
 The dataset contains user information with features including: